ap29600/tablify/README.md

 to this program and is called tablify.
 I will be changing the name as soon as I can think of one.

+# Pack your things, we're moving

+Due to the name collision the project is now distributed under (Cyborg)[https://github.com/ap29600/cyborg], my collection of org-like tools for vim.

 ## A (not so) simple table formatter

 The idea is to have a simple tool to get a badly written markdown-style table: